 Strobes + Flash Triggers

-I purchased the battery-powered FJ200 Strobe listed below in lieu of this FJ80 speedlight, as the FJ200 was not that much bigger than the FJ80 speedlight, and I wanted the extra power of the strobe.
-However, if you are in the market for a speedlight, the FJ80 is an excellent choice.
-An especially nice thing about the FJ80, is that it has a universal wireless flash trigger built in, so you can use this speed light as a trigger for the FJ series strobes and Canon RT devices.
+I purchased the battery-powered FJ200 Strobe listed below in lieu of this FJ80 II speedlight, as the FJ200 was not that much bigger than the FJ80 II speedlight, and I wanted the extra power of the strobe.
+However, if you are in the market for a speedlight, the FJ80 II is an excellent choice.
+An especially nice thing about the FJ80 II, is that it has a universal wireless flash trigger built in, so you can use this speed light as a trigger for the FJ series strobes and Canon RT devices.
 It is compatible across many different camera brands, and is capable of high-speed sync up to 1/8000s, as well as front and rear curtain sync.

 Westcott S-Bracket for FJ80 Speedlight and FJ200 Strobe